onivim/oni2/docs/docs/getting-started/why-onivim.md

 A fair question to ask is - why yet _another_ text editor?
 Aren't Vim, VSCode, Atom, or Sublime good enough?

-We appreciate aspects of each of these editors, as we've taken ideas and inspiration from each of those.
-But we think we can do better, and this is embodied in our principles below.
+We appreciate aspects of these editors, as we've taken ideas and inspiration from each.
+But, in our opinion, none in isolation are perfect - and we think we can do better, by taking the aspects we appreciate of each and combining it into our vision of a perfect code editor.

 ## Principles